wdporter/i-am-that-vuepress/74-the-truth-is-here-and-now/readme.md

 **M:**&ensp;It is neither, it is both.
 It cannot be put into words.

-**Q:**&ensp;This is what I hear all the time — ‘inexpressible’ (<span data-tippy-content="Inexpressible.">anirvachaniya</span>).
+**Q:**&ensp;This is what I hear all the time — “inexpressible” (<span data-tippy-content="Inexpressible.">anirvachaniya</span>).
 It does not make me wiser.

 **M:**&ensp;It is true that it often covers sheer ignorance.
 The mind can operate with terms of its own making, it only cannot go beyond itself.
 That which is neither sensory nor mental, and yet without which neither sensory nor the mental can exist, cannot be contained in them.
 Do understand that the mind has its limits; to go beyond, you must consent to silence.

 **Q:**&ensp;Can we say that action is the proof of truth?
 It may not be verbalised, but it may be demonstrated.